Stevenhaque/BeyondChats/README.md

 ## <a name="introduction">🤖Introduction</a>

-Built with the latest TypeScript and Tailwind CSS, Intercom's AI-enhanced Admin Panel is a fully responsive and modern replication of Intercom’s industry-leading chatbot and customer support interface.
+Built with the latest ReactJS TypeScript and Tailwind CSS, Intercom's AI-enhanced Admin Panel is a fully responsive and modern replication of Intercom’s industry-leading chatbot and customer support interface.
 Built as part of an internship assignment, this project closely mirrors the core UI and functionality presented in the demo, including real-time chat interactions, AI-generated message suggestions, conversation history management, and an intuitive admin dashboard.
 The interface is designed with a focus on clean design, usability, and seamless user experience—leveraging modern technologies to emulate the workflow of a customer support representative managing live conversations.

 ## <a name="tech-stack">⚙️Tech Stack</a>

+- ReactJS
 - TypeScript
 - Tailwind CSS